matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 - `.cbook.iterable`
 - `.cbook.get_label`
 - `.cbook.safezip`
-  Manually check the lengths of the inputs instead, or rely on numpy to do it.
+  Manually check the lengths of the inputs instead, or rely on NumPy to do it.
 - `.cbook.is_hashable`
   Use ``isinstance(..., collections.abc.Hashable)`` instead.